Mindgreppers/lifemaker_web/content/page/literature/humanity/problems.md

 * More power to humanity but being used by power instead of using power wisely

 ## The good of 21st century
-* Ease of distant communication and greater access to information and stimulus
+* Ease of distant communication, travel and greater access to information and stimulus
 * Greater scientific and technical knowhow and capability
+* The scope of good, and permanent resolution for humanity still exists and is even a greater possibility thanks to distant travel, communication and technology

-> Is there any real joy left in today's world, for most of us, in most of the moments, in most of the places, countries, communities or families?
+> Is there any real and unadulterated joy left in today's world, for a common human being, in most of the moments, across most of the places, countries, communities or families?

+# Conclusion
+* Humanity is still far away its full potential
+* Some get to enjoy physical comforts and sense pleasures, but ALL are in some misery or other.
+* It is facing real chance of mass extinction in 21st century, from war, economic collapse, climate change.
+* Time to transition into full human consciousness and capability, as a species and undivided society, is NOW!